 ALLISON was designed to give ESRC members information on the system they are in at any time, and its status with respect to any Rescue Caches that may be present (expired, not expired yet, none present etc.), as well as gatecamp intel, wardec info, recent kills etc..
 As Parrot developed the program further, he approached me with the idea of developing a backstory for ALLISON, which would be an RP-based, lore-compliant background that would explain how 'she' came into being.
 Parrot supplied me with a single acronym: 'Artificial Life Limited In Scope to Onboard Navigation'.
 Since Parrot is a Gallente, I thought AI > drones > some sort of research program involving drones > Operation Spectrum Breach.
 It took about the same time to formulate the rest of the plot in my head as it did to read that sentence.
 The rest of it you can read below.
 I also went with using graphic designs to explain stuff instead of walls of text because a) it was more enjoyable drip-feeding the story out episodically and cryptically on Signal Cartel's forum, and b) we live in a visual age, and c) because I just like doing this stuff.

-The principle objective of doing this was to write something that could be considered equal to an EVE Chronicle, and I hope I/we achieved that.
+The principal objective of doing this was to write something that could be considered equal to an EVE Chronicle, and I hope I/we achieved that.
 Note to readers: the first person voice in the story below is that of Parrot, not me.

 The story starts 31 years ago, during YC88, when a certain event happened.
 It starts with a letter, addressed to the heads of a number of secret programs that exist on CreoDron's black budget.
 One of those heads is Parrot, but that wasn't his name back then...

 On The Origin of ALLISON